Technical Report Writing

 This course equates to 360 minutes or 6 hours of CPD activity.

-By the end of this training delegates should understand:
+By the end of the course, delegates should understand how to:

-- How to plan produce technical reports that communicate effectively to the reader
+- Plan and produce technical reports that communicate effectively to the reader

-- How to use software aids for better writing
+- Use software aids and other tools for better writing

 This course is for anyone who has to communicate results, write reports, compose technical documents, or write specifications, including: